alissin/little-big-tips/_pattern-algorithm/component/README.md

 `PlayerDamageable.cs` -> to deal with the Player's taking damage<br/>
 `EnemyDamageable.cs` -> to deal with the Enemy's taking damage

-As you can see, the movement and the damage has it own classes (components), but about the attack, we could reuse the code in the both: on Player attack (gun bullet) and on Enemy attack (arm hit).

-In general, the main idea here is to separate the things, each component has its own responsability.
-Code more organized and easy to mantain.
+As you can see, the movement and the damage have its own classes (components).
+About the attack, we could reuse the code in the both: on Player attack (gun bullet) and on Enemy attack (arm hit).
+In general, the main idea here is to separate the things, each component has its own responsability and hence the code becomes more organized and easy to mantain.

-Ok, enough.
-Let's have some fun: let's code!

 In the hierarchy, create 2 game objects and name them as `Player` and `Enemy`.
 In this case, create a Cube and a Sphere and put them side by side in the scene (the Collider components will be useful later):